LightningCreations/lclib/doc/IOWrapper.md

 (7): reads 4 bytes from the stream and returns them as a 32-bit single-precision float.
 The behavior is undefined unless all 4 bytes on the stream were written by the writeFloat method of a DataOutputStream in the same byte order mode or a similar utility, and they were all written as part of the same call.
 In addition, the behavior is undefined if the default float on the system is not an IEEE754 single-precision binary32 floating-point number.
 If the value read is a NaN, it is unspecified whether the binary representation of the NaN is preserved.
 If the NaN is a signaling NaN it is also unspecified whether the NaN is quieted and a floating point error is raised.
 (8): reads 8 bytes from the stream and returns them as a 64-bit double.
 The behavior is undefined unless all 8 bytes on the stream were written by the writeDouble method of a DataOutputStream in the same byte order mode or a similar utility, and they were all written as part of the same call.
 In addition, the behavior is undefined if the default double on the system is not an IEEE754 double-precision binary64 floating point number.
 If the value read is a NaN, it is unspecified whether the binary representation of the NaN is preserved.
 If the NaN is a signaling NaN it is also unspecified whether the NaN is quieted and a floating point error is raised.
 (9): reads a 2-byte length, as though by readUnsignedShort from the stream, and then reads that many bytes, treating them as a utf-8 encoded string (non-nul terminated), and returns the resultant std::string.
 The behavior is undefined unless all bytes read from the stream were written by the writeString method of a DataOutputStream in the same byte order mode or a similar utility, the first byte read was the first byte written by that call, and all bytes were written by that call.
 (10): reads a number of bytes based on the underlying type of E as if by the best matching read method for that type, and returns to bytes treated as a value of type E. The behavior is undefined unless all bytes read were written by an equivalent call to writeEnum of DataOutputStream, and if the enum type is not 1 byte long, in the same byte order mode.
 If E is std::byte it may additionally be used to read byte sequences suitable for the readSignedByte() and readUnsignedByte()  methods.
-This method only participates in overload resolution if std::is_enum_v&lt;E&gt; is true.
+This method only participates in overload resolution if `std::is_enum_v<E>` is true.

 If any of the methods reach an EOF before finishing the read, an EOFException is thrown